Museum Manners & Virtual Code of Conduct – Rules for School Groups

-Museum Manners are rules intended to keep students and our artifacts safe and ensure a good experience for all visitors.
+Museum Manners & our Virtual Code of Conduct are rules intended to keep students and our artifacts safe and ensure a good experience for all visitors.
 Please make sure your chaperones and students are aware of and ready to follow them.

 NOTE: Specific Museums and programs may have additional rules.
 Please check with Museum staff when booking.